davorg/davecross.co.uk/docs/services/index.md

 your team understand the difference between a deployment and a release?
 Let me help streamline and automate your processes.

+* **Technical SEO:** Google is the most important visitor to your site.
+I can help make your site as attractive as possible to Google by fixing your canonical links, adding JSON-LD or other low-level technical fixes.

 ## Retainer

 All of the above services, but on a retainer basis.
 Purchase a small number